 - Tap the Wi-Fi switch to turn on or off

 Samsung is aware of the Wi-Fi issue that users are facing.
-It was announced that a software update will debug and resolve the issue users are facing.
-This will be available in Korea.
-If you have issues try to update your device.
+It was announced that a software update would debug and resolve the issue users are facing.
+If you have problems, try to update your device.

 - Scroll down and tap About phone

 - Search for the software update or System update at the top.

 Restart your device when you are facing Wi-Fi issues.
 This is the first step you should take.
 It is a simple diagnosis that you can perform if you are technologically inclined.

 Press and hold the power button for a few seconds to power on or turn off your device.

 If the previous solution did not work, then you need to restart your modem or router.
 The problem should be eradicated once you perform this step.

 - Press the power button on your modem or router